shibarjun/Findaureus/README.md

 ## Summary

-Osteomyelitis (OM) is a serious infection of the bone caused by the bacterium *Staphylococcus aureus*.
-While X-rays, MRI, and CT scans can be used to monitor the infection, a bone biopsy with histopathologic examination and culture is considered the gold standard for diagnosis and helps determine the appropriate treatment.
-Researchers often use histopathological data and images, including those obtained through fluorescence microscopy, to study the infection and improve diagnosis, treatment, and trace-back of the infection.
-Fluorescence imaging, specifically laser scanning confocal microscopy, involves labeling specific cells, structures, or molecules with fluorophores and then detecting the fluorescence emitted when exposed to light of a specific wavelength to create an image.
-In the case of OM, this technique allows for detailed visualization of bone cells, structure, and bacteria from infected bone tissues.
+Osteomyelitis is a serious bone infetion where fluorescence imaging provides a detailed visualization of bone cells, structure, and bacteria from infected bone tissues.
 However, the resulting images can be complex and challenging to analyze, particularly when it comes to locating bacteria.
-Findaureus is an open-source Python based application that helps researchers or clinicians locate bacteria or bacterial regions in fluorescence images of infected bone tissue by providing easy-to-use tools and extracting relevant information.
-The Findaureus algorithm has been compared with state-of-the-art algorithms and validated with real users from different research and clinical institutions.
+Find*aureus* is an open-source Python-based application that helps researchers and clinicians quickly and accurately locate bacteria or bacterial regions in fluorescence images of infected bone tissue.
+This application provides easy-to-use tools and extracts relevant information, making it a powerful tool for researchers and clinicians alike.
+Findaureus has been compared to state-of-the-art algorithms and validated by real users from various research and clinical institutions, demonstrating its effectiveness in helping to identify and locate bacteria in infected bone tissue.

 ## Screenshots

+## Demo

+A hands-on demonstration can be requested upon request.

 ## Acknowledgements